Republic of the Philippines - Stamps & Postal History

 The MDGs are a set of time-bound, concrete, and specific targets to combat extreme poverty and human deprivation and lay the foundations for sustainable development by 2015.
 These goals are: eradicate extreme poverty and hunger, achieve universal primary education, promote gender equality and empower women; reduce child mortality; improve maternal health; combat HIV/AIDS, malaria and other diseases; ensure environmental sustainability; and develop global partnerships for development.

-The Philippine campaign dubbed Tumayo Tayo: labanan ang Kahirapan, Tuparin ang MDGs, together with partners from government, civil society, NGOs, and business sectors, aims to raise awareness on the state of poverty in the country.
+The Philippine campaign dubbed Tumayo Tayo: labanan ang Kahirapan, Tuparin ang MDGs, together with partners from government, civil society, NGOs, business sector, aims to raise awareness on the state of poverty in the country

 • United Nations